orlikoski/CDQR-Visualizer/README.md

 ```

 ## DESCRIPTION
-This program converts the CDQR (https://github.com/rough007/CDQR) Reports to Timeflow format in addition to various parsing enhancements ofthe data.
+This program converts the CDQR (https://github.com/rough007/CDQR) Reports to Timeflow format in addition to various parsing enhancements of the data.
 Here is Timeflow Wiki (https://github.com/FlowingMedia/TimeFlow/wiki).
 I have included a compiled version of Timeflow in the "dep" folder.
 This version has some slight tweaks to the original version that make it with with CDQR Visualization tool.
 Download "dep\TimeFlow_custom.7z", extract the contents to a folder and execute the "timeflow_64bit_bundled_jre.exe".

 ## ARGUMENTS